 Have a great trip!

-Sandra about 2 years agoAnswered by Sandra Shakespeare via WorldNomads.com
+Sandra over 2 years agoAnswered by Sandra Shakespeare via WorldNomads.com